accribeiro/sample-essay2/README.md

 <param ve-entity eid="Q41264"> <!-- Johannes Vermeer -->
 <param ve-entity eid="Q221092"> <!-- Mauritshuis -->
 <param ve-entity eid="Q36600"> <!-- The Hague -->

+# What is Lorem Ipsum?
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

 # Sample visual essay